hcm444/neural/README.md

 # neural
-Neural network in C. For more speed, use new_neural_network.s.
+Neural network in C. For more speed, convert to assembly.
 Use download.py to download MNIST dataset and convert to binary.